 I now use CL for all my personal projects as well as for my new commercial applications, either "glue" scripts or web apps, that are used by real clients.
 I run my own small business [*].

-During the last five years, I have contributed a lot to the Lisp ecosystem, especially with my written contributions to the Common Lisp Cookbook.
+During the last years, I have contributed a lot to the Lisp ecosystem, especially with my written contributions to the Common Lisp Cookbook.
 They represent the work of reading books, all resources I can find on a topic, experience and discussion with other developers, in order to deliver an easy-to-follow recipe, straight to the point, examples first.
-I believe this was lacking on the internet for CL (just look at the iteration page and compare).
+This was lacking on the internet for CL (just look at the iteration page and compare).

-I develop and maintain Lisp libraries, software, project skeletons and demos, and I fix bugs in third-party libs when I see one.
-I also had fun working for some time with the Nyxt browser team (I was the second contributor of that time).
+I develop and maintain Lisp libraries, software, project skeletons and demos, I fix bugs in third-party libraries when I see one and I also have fun contributing to ambitious projects (the Lem editor, the Nyxt browser…).
 You can check my Github profile (vindarel) and my blog (lisp-journey).

-Thank you very much, and now let's write some code!
+Thank you, and now let's write some code!

 Vincent